-Seven directors are to be elected at the Annual Meeting.
-Each of the directors elected at the Annual Meeting will hold office until the earlier of the 2017 annual meeting of stockholders or until such director's successor has been elected and qualified or until such director's earlier resignation or removal.
+Seven (7) directors are to be elected at the Annual Meeting.
+Each of the directors elected at the Annual Meeting will hold office until the earlier of the 2018 annual meeting of stockholders or until such director's successor has been elected and qualified or until such director's earlier resignation or removal.
+Tom Lookabaugh is not standing for reelection at the Annual Meeting due to a recent change in his employment commitments with Comcast Corporation, one of our key customers.

 Unless otherwise instructed, the designated proxy holders will vote the proxies received by them "FOR" the Company's seven nominees named below, all of whom are currently directors of the Company.
-Each of the nominees was recommended for election by the Company's Corporate Governance and Nominating Committee of the Board (the "Corporate Governance and Nominating Committee") and the Board of Directors.
+Each of the nominees was recommended for election by the Company's Corporate Governance and Nominating Committee of the Board of Directors (the "Corporate Governance and Nominating Committee") and the Board of Directors.
 In the event that any nominee of the Company becomes unable or declines to serve as a director at the time of the Annual Meeting, the designated proxy holders will vote the proxies for any substitute nominee who is designated by the Company's Corporate Governance and Nominating Committee to fill the vacancy.
 It is not expected that any nominee listed below will be unable or will decline to serve as a director.